 • Food

 • Happy Veganuary!
-10 restaurants to visit for a cruelty-free start to the new year
+23 food spots for a cruelty-free start to the new year

 Food

 Happy Veganuary!
-10 restaurants to visit for a cruelty-free start to the new year
+23 food spots for a cruelty-free start to the new year

 Think this January might be time to convert to a cruelty-free, plant-based diet?
-Check out Berlin's top 10 finest vegan spots.
+Check out Berlin's finest vegan spots.

 By now, ‘vegan January’ – or ‘Veganuary’ if you’re into clunky portmanteaus – is a solid fixture in the Berlin gastro calendar.
 If we’re honest, it feels pretty good to forgo meat and animal products for a while after the greasy excess of Christmas.